 Attorneys understand how caselaw operates.
 But, many may not be familiar with the other source that the Court can choose to rely on: the ABA Standards for Imposing Lawyer Sanctions.

 They are very accessible.
 They are about 12 pages in total (about the same length as one Supreme Court case).
 Additionally, they are well-organized according to specific pattern, so the general nature of the rules can be understood, even without prolonged, slow scrutinizing.

-The Standards are based on presumptive punishments, based on the Respondent’s state of mind.
-The severity of presumed punishment usually follows this pattern: 1) Disbarment is the presumed punishment for intentional conduct.
-2) Suspension is presumed for knowing conduct.
-3) Reprimand is presumed for negligent conduct.
+The Standards are based on presumptive punishments, based on the Respondent’s state of mind and the level of harm.
+The severity of presumed punishment usually follows this pattern: 1) Disbarment is the presumed punishment for intentional conduct with potential for significant harm.
+2) Suspension is presumed for knowing conduct with potential for harm.
+3) Reprimand is presumed for negligent conduct with potential for harm.
 4) Admonition is presumed for negligent conduct with little chance of harm.

 Many cases involve several violations.
 The Standards state that the Court’s starting point for the presumed punishment should at least correspond to the worst of the violations.

-When finding the worst violation, the harm or potential harm of the violation should be reviewed.
+When finding the worst violation, the harm or potential harm of the violation and the state of mind should be reviewed.